xpdustry/kotlin-runtime/README.md

     // Add the following lines if you use coroutines exclude("org.jetbrains.kotlinx", "kotlinx-coroutines-core")
     exclude("org.jetbrains.kotlinx", "kotlinx-coroutines-jdk8")
+    // Add the following line if you use serialization exclude("org.jetbrains.kotlinx", "kotlinx-serialization-core")
+    exclude("org.jetbrains.kotlinx", "kotlinx-serialization-json")
-    // Add the following line if you use serialization json exclude("org.jetbrains.kotlinx", "kotlinx-serialization-json") }
+    // Add the following line if you use datetime exclude("org.jetbrains.kotlinx", "kotlinx-datetime") }
 ```